aamks/aamks/README.md

 ![alt text](logo.svg)

-Aamks is a linux platform for assesing fire safety of humans in buildings.
+Aamks is a linux platform for assessing fire safety of humans in buildings.
 It runs hundreds or thousands of fire simulations (CFAST) and evacuation simulations (a-evac) and then evaluates the results.